Nicky Lopez Preview, Player Props: Braves vs. Giants

 Nicky Lopez At The Plate

-- Lopez has six doubles, three triples, a home run and 23 walks while hitting .241.
+- Lopez is batting .242 with six doubles, three triples, a home run and 23 walks.

+- He has gone deep in one of 68 games, and in 0.5% of his plate appearances.

-- In 11 games this year (16.4%), Lopez has picked up an RBI, and in four of those games (6.0%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- In 16.2% of his games this season, Lopez has picked up at least one RBI.
+In four of those games (5.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

-- In 17 of 67 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 25.0% of his games this season, with more than one run scored in 7.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.